sharkwouter/vaporos-brewmaster/README.md

 Command line
 - bash-completion, for making it easier to use the commandline

-For a more detailed list of added package, take a look at the file changes.txt.

 # Planned improvements

 - Bringing back the controller binds from old versions of VaporOS.